Powerful and Easy Ways to Transform Unhealthy Core Beliefs

 “Remove the veils so I might see what is really happening here and not be intoxicated by my stories and my fears.”
 Elizabeth Lessor

 It’s not the events in our lives that shape us; it’s our beliefs around what those events mean to us.
 Every belief we hold is a limited snapshot based on the thoughts we think.
-It’s a mental representation and not the full truth of reality itself.
-When we suffer, it’s a call to investigate the truth of what we are believing.
+Belief is a mental representation and not the full truth of reality itself.
+When we suffer, it’s a call to investigate the truth of what we believe.

 Beliefs are just thoughts we keep thinking.
 Most of us don’t even consciously decide what we are going to believe.
 Sometimes beliefs can be misinterpretations of past experiences.
-Many people who’ve suffered abuse think they’re “damaged goods.”
-Their lives are filled with angst around these events, and they believe if they hadn’t suffered these past events, their life would be happy.
+Many times, people who suffer abuse think they’re “damaged goods.”
+Their lives fill with angst around these events, and they believe if they hadn’t suffered these past events, their life would be happy.
 I like to explain to them that it’s precisely these experiences that make them who they are today and that they can have that a happy, fun-filled life.
 It’s up to them to believe that they are whole, competent, and a fantastic person!
 The bad experiences of the past do not have to define your life.

 Many times, we are caught in fear-based thinking and in beliefs that have captured our sense of identity.
 So, how do we wake up from that?
 Having an awareness that it’s the beliefs you tell yourself that empower you or disempower you is the first step.